ciciecho-ds/salaryprediction/README.md

 # Salary Prediction Project: What leads to a higher salary?
-This project uses data on employees' education backgroud, work experience and details about their jobs such as industries, locations and job titles to create predictions on salaries of the test data.
+This project uses data on employees' education background, work experience and details about their jobs such as industries, locations and job titles to create predictions on salaries of the test data.

 #### -- Project Status: Active